KrzysztofW/microdevt/docs/Quick-Start-Guide.rst

 Debugging
 ---------

-There are several tools that allow to simplify applications debugging.
+There are several tools that allow to simplify application debugging.
 The DEBUG_LOG() macro, allows to print text to a terminal console.
 This macro is only compiled if the global DEBUG environment variable is set to 1 at compile time: DEBUG=1 make.